 - Our school's safeguarding arrangements and systems are explained to staff as part of their induction and thereafter reviewed with staff at least annually.
-All new staff/ volunteers are directed to copies of our school's CP policy (on our website howegreenhouse.org) and given Part One KCSiE and Annex B, essentially this is the key guidance provided: - Child Protection Policy - Staff Code of Conduct - The role and identity of the Designated Safeguarding Lead (DSL) and deputies - The Behaviour Policy - Online safety policy - Safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods - KCSiE advises school staff who work directly with children should read Annex B, this contains important additional information about specific forms of abuse and safeguarding issues.
-Staff should follow this Child Protection Policy and speak to the DSL (or a deputy) - It is crucial that all staff look out for children who may benefit from Early Help along with children in Specific Circumstances (Annex B KCSiE 2023), the Early Help assessment process 'Families First Assessment' and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment
+All new staff/ volunteers are directed to copies of our school's CP policy (on our website howegreenhouse.org) and given Part One KCSiE and Annex B, essentially this is the key guidance provided: - Child Protection Policy - Staff Code of Conduct - The role and identity of the Designated Safeguarding Lead (DSL) and deputies - The Behaviour Policy - Online Safety Policy - Safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods - KCSiE advises that school staff who work directly with children should read Annex B, this contains important additional information about specific forms of abuse and safeguarding issues.
+Staff should follow this Child Protection Policy and speak to the DSL (or a deputy) - It is crucial that all staff look out for children who may benefit from Early Help along with children in Specific Circumstances (Annex B KCSiE 2024), the Early Help assessment process 'Families First Assessment' and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment

-- The process for making referrals to the Local Authority Children's Social Care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) See Annex B Keeping Children Safe in Education 2023 - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at school and online (this is referred to as extra familial harm or contextual safeguarding) - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children - What to look for to identify children who need help or protection.
+- The process for making referrals to the Local Authority Children's Social Care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse, neglect and exploitation, including domestic and sexual abuse (including controlling and coercive behaviour, as well as parental conflict that is frequent, intense, and unresolved), as well as specific safeguarding issues, such as child-onchild abuse, grooming, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) - New and emerging threats, including online harm, grooming, sexual exploitation, criminal exploitation, radicalisation, and the role of technology and social media in presenting harm - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bisexual or gender questioning (LGBTQ+) can be targeted by other children - That a child and their family may be experiencing multiple needs at the same time - What to look for to identify children who need help or protection